ComposeCode/RHEL7-RHCE-course-helper/chapter3/section3-1.md

 The most common sources of time employed on computer networks are local system clock, an Internet-based public timeserver, a radio clock and a satellite receiver.

+### Local System Clock

 You can arrange for one of the RHEL systems to function as a provider of time using its own clock.
 This requires the maintenance of correct time on this server either manually or automatically via the cron daemon.
 Keep in mind, however, that this server has no way of synchronizing itself with a more reliable and precise external time source.
 Therefore, using a local system clock as a timeserver with reliance on its own clock is the least recommended option.

+## Internet-based public timesaver
+Several public timeservers (can be found through http://ntp.org) are available via the internet for the provision of time on the network.